Su-Jung-Choi/superstore_tableau/README.md

 ### KPI Overview

-- Display a summary of total sales, profits, and quantity for the current year vs. the previous year.
+- Display a summary of `total sales`, `total profits`, and `total quantity` for the current year vs. the previous year.

 ### Sales Trends